AdobeDocs/workfront.en/help/classic/workfront-fusion/errors/error-processing.md

 <pre>InvalidAccessTokenError</pre>An invalid access token error occurs when Workfront Fusion cannot access your account registered with a third-party service.
 This mostly happens when you revoke access rights for Workfront Fusion in the administration of a given service but related scenarios keep running according to schedule.

 If this error occurs, the execution of a scenario is stopped immediately.
-The rest of the scenario starting from the module where the error occurred is moved to the [View and resolve incomplete executions](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md).
+The rest of the scenario starting from the module where the error occurred is moved to the [View and resolve incomplete executions in Adobe Workfront Fusion](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md).

 ## Rate Limit Error